Module Check_ce

 classification

-Why3 requests three models from the prover, resulting in three candidate
+Why3 requests three models from the prover, resulting in three candidate counterexamples (Call_provers.prover_result.pr_models).
+The following functions help selecting one counterexample.

-val get_rac_results : limits:Call_provers.resource_limits ->
+val models_from_rac : limits:Call_provers.resource_limits ->

 ?verb_lvl:int ->